All Episodes

 So as far as anybody is concerned, it's not a tax rate increase.

-It's the application of the AMT to all income starting, let's say 250 grand up.
+It's the application of the AMT to all income starting, let's say, 250 grand up.

-And notice it's the Republicans who are proposing, it was Romney proposed, closing loopholes without raising the rates.
+It was Romney proposed, closing loopholes without raising the rates.

-Democrats went along with this, they like it too.
+Democrats went along with this.

 That's the trick.